Represoft/reprebot/README.md

 - `pytest`

 For a comprehensive list of dependencies, including both direct and transitive dependencies, please refer to the `requirements.txt` file.

-## Design Considerations 🎨

-Our focus in designing Reprebot is on creating an intuitive, user-friendly interface that enhances user experience.
-We aim to ensure that interactions with the chatbot are smooth, efficient, and enjoyable for all users.